aurotripathy/raggedy-ann/rag-on-anthropic-docs/README.md

 Given the generous licence (MIT), we're reusing the evaluation dataset (very handy) and much (but not all) of the code.

-I've also refactored the code since the notebook is quite large and unweildy.
+I've also refactored the code since the original notebook is quite large and unweildy.